Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 > * `Int.(Int) -> String`
 > * `(Int, Int) -> String`

-Furthermore, all function types $FunctionN$ are subtypes of a general argument-agnostic type [$\Function$][kotlin.Function] for the purpose of unification.
+Furthermore, all function types $FunctionN$ are subtypes of a general argument-agnostic type [$\Function$][`kotlin.Function`] for the purpose of unification; this subtyping relation is also used in [overload resolution][Determining function applicability for a specific call].

 > Note: a compiler implementation may consider a function type $FunctionN$ to have additional supertypes, if it is necessary.

-TODO(We already have `kotlin.Function` settled in this spec earlier.
-The reason for this is that overloading needs it)

 > Example:
->
 > ```kotlin
 > // A function of type Function1<Number, Number>
 > //   or (Number) -> Number